 If the student’s full name is not included in the address, the mail or package will be returned to the sender.

 Residential Life is responsible for receiving, processing, and distributing mail and packages (parcels) to students living on campus.
-Parcels for students living on campus will no longer be sent to the University Mail Center, located in Wellness, and students will no longer pick up their parcels from the University Mail Center.
+Parcels for students living on campus will no longer be sent to the University Mail Center, located in the Wellness Center, and students will no longer pick up their parcels from the University Mail Center.

 Students living on campus will not be assigned a mailbox within the residence halls.
-All parcels, after they have been received and processed, and the student has been properly notified, can be picked up from the Residential Life front desk in the Phase 2 residence hall.
+All parcels, after they have been received and processed, and the student has been properly notified, via our Notifii parcel system, can be picked up from the Residential Life front desk in the Phase 2 residence hall.

 Process for receiving parcels from Residential Life:

 Residential Life and Student Living maintain several different addresses for students living on campus: local, permanent, and guardian.
 These addresses come from the student’s admissions application.
 It is the responsibility of each student living on campus to update and change their address at move-out to ensure they receive their final account statement and security deposit (if applicable).
 If we receive mail or package parcels when you are no longer living on campus, they will be returned to sender.